AdamKyle/flare/resources/info/adventure/section-2.md

 > ### ATTN!!
 >
 > As mentioned before, if you are not logged in, you will recieve an email.
-You can always turn this off if you are not wanting to rieve emails.
+You can always turn this off if you are not wanting to recieve emails.
 > You will not recieve this email if you are logged in.

 When you view your rewards, you will see all the rewards that you have gained.

+This includes, a sum total of XP, gold, skill xp and items as well as the adventures reward.

 **You cannot adventure again unless you have collected the rewards fom your previous adventure**.